|Story Code: TV Movie / Season -||UK Airdate: 27 May 1996||Doctor: Paul McGann|

 Of note, the Movie could not be sold on tape in the United States or Canada due to a conflict over the distribution rights: the worldwide VHS rights to the Film were held by Universal while the North American VHS rights to Doctor Who the series were owned by CBS/Fox Video; Universal therefore couldn't distribute tapes to a territory that it didn't have the exclusive rights to.

 The rights issues were eventually resolved, and the 2-disc Special Edition DVD Doctor Who The Movie was released in North America on 8 February 2011.
+In 2013, the Movie was included in volume 2 of The Doctors Revisited DVD set.

 "Who am I?!" - Various TV and VHS Dubs - English, German, French, European Spanish, Italian, Brazilian Portuguese